cosmos/sdk-tutorials/academy/4-ibc/go-relayer.md

 <HighlightBox type="note">

-If any clients, connections, and channels are not previously created, the `link` command will attempt to create the missing objects.
+The relayer will check if any clients, connections, and channels are present for the given path.
+If not, the `link` command will attempt to create the missing objects.

 </HighlightBox>